unl-pal/argv-www/README.md

 #### Discovery Usage
 1. Open terminal in the location of `manage.py`
-2. Run command: `python3 manage.py rundisocvery`
+2. Run command: `python3 manage.py rundiscovery`

 #### Cloner Usage
 1. Open terminal in the location of `manage.py`